9 Easy Ways to Make Money in College

 For people who aren’t really fans of kids and babysitting, I always recommend that they try their hand at walking dogs if they enjoy animals.
 Walking dogs is a great way to get some exercise in and make some easy money in college.

 You can walk dogs in between classes or in the mornings or evenings.
-Some of the best sites to use to advertise your services include Rover and Wag.
+Like with babysitting, Care.com is a great resource to find clients.

 5. Sell Stuff Online